Pylons/pyramid/docs/narr/traversal.rst

 Once :term:`context` and :term:`view name` and associated attributes such as the :term:`subpath` are located, the job of :term:`traversal` is finished.
-It passes the back the information it obtained to its caller, the :mod:`repoze.bfg` :term:`Router`, which subsequently invokes :term:`view lookup` with the context and view name information.
+It passes back the information it obtained to its caller, the :mod:`repoze.bfg` :term:`Router`, which subsequently invokes :term:`view lookup` with the context and view name information.